Last update: Jun 05, 2023 16:57 p.m. EDT

 - be a resident of Alabama and your county at the time of registration

 - be 18 years old on or before Election Day

 - not have been declared mentally incompetent in a court

-- swear or affirm to "support and defend the Constitution of the U.S. and the State of Alabama and further disavow any belief or affiliation with any group which advocates the overthrow of the governments of the U.S. or the State of Alabama by unlawful means and that the information contained herein is true, so help me God"
+- swear or affirm to "support and defend the Constitution of the U.S. and the State of Alabama and further disavow any belief or affiliation with any group which advocates the overthrow of the governments of the U.S. or the State of Alabama by unlawful means and that the information contained herein is true"

 - Alabama offers online voter registration.

 - You should know: you need an Alabama driver's license or non-driver ID to use Alabama's online voter registration system.
 If you don't have an Alabama-issued ID, you can still register by mail to vote.

 Use the National Voter Registration Form